wirecraft-team/wirecraft/README.md

 ### Install the client

-#TODO!
-Download the distributed build in the release section at https://github.com/wirecraft-team/wirecraft/releases
+(#TODO) Download the distributed build in the release section at https://github.com/wirecraft-team/wirecraft/releases

 ### Install the server

 > [!IMPORTANT]
 > The project requires Python >= 3.12 !
+(If you use `uv` or Docker, python version isn't an issue).

 #### Install from git

-> [!INFO]
+> [!NOTE]
-> To install the project at a specific version, you can specify a commit ID / a tag name / a branch
+> To install the project at a specific version, you can specify a commit ID / a tag name / a branch.
 > Replace `@main` by `@ee0d809` or `@vx.x.x` or `@branch` in the URL.

 Using pip: